oversys/PyPass/README.md

 # PyPass
 A password manager written in Python.
-Data is encrypted using AES-256 GCM.
-Key is derived using PBKDF2 with HMAC, the hashing algorithm is SHA-512 and a 16 byte random salt is used.
+Data is encrypted using AES-256-GCM and the key is derived using PBKDF2-HMAC-SHA512.

 _Check the [RELEASES.md](https://github.com/BetaLost/PyPass/blob/master/RELEASES.md) file for the update history and changelog._